Observational appearance and photon rings of non-singular black holes from anisotropic fluids: Derivation of spherically symmetric solutions in Palatini gravity with an anisotropic fluid

 \section{Derivation of spherically symmetric solutions in Palatini gravity with an anisotropic fluid}

-We summarize here the main ingredients behind the theoretical setting generating the line element (\ref{eq:lineel}), and corresponding to the results found in \cite{Menchon:2017qed}.
+We summarize here the main ingredients behind the theoretical setting generating the line element (\ref{eq:lineel}), and corresponding to the results found in \cite{Menchon:2017qed}, suitably cast for the purposes of the present work.
 The action is split as $\mathcal{S}=\mathcal{S}_g + \mathcal{S}_m$ where the gravitational sector $\mathcal{S}_g$ corresponds to

 where vertical bars denote a determinant, $R_{\mu\nu}$ is the symmetric part of the Ricci tensor, and $\epsilon$ is a parameter with dimensions of length squared.
 In the regime $\epsilon \ll \vert R_{\mu\nu} \vert$ the above gravitational action recovers the Einstein-Hilbert one of GR plus quadratic curvature corrections.
 This is the so-called Eddington-inspired Born-Infeld (EiBI) gravity, a viable modification of GR and with many different applications, see \cite{BeltranJimenez:2017doy} for a review.